Sig Engineering - Part 1 - Solana's Gossip Protocol

 };

-• we insert the value into the CrdsTable and receive its corresponding index (crds_index = crds_table.insert(&versioned_value)),
+• when we insert the value into the GossipTable, we receive its corresponding index in the HashMap (gossip_index = gossip_table.insert(&versioned_value)),

-• we store these indexes in an array corresponding to the specific type we’re tracking (contact_infos.append(crds_index)), and
+• we then store this index in an array corresponding to the specific type we’re tracking (contact_infos.append(gossip_index)), and

-• when we want to retrieve these values, we look up all the indexes stored in the array to get the corresponding values (versioned_value = crds_table[crds_index]).
+• when we want to retrieve all the values of that specific type, we look up all the indexes stored (value = gossip_table[gossip_index]).

 Reading New Data

-Note: This is how we produce new push messages - talked about in a later section.
+Note: This functionality is used to produce push messages - talked about in a later section.

-The CrdsTable is also periodically trimmed to maintain a max number of unique Pubkeys (the max number of Pubkeys is set to 8192 in the codebase) and remove values with old timestamps so that memory growth is bounded, preventing out-of-memory errors.
+To bound the memory growth of the GossipTable, it is periodically trimmed to maintain a max number of unique Pubkeys (8192 in the codebase) and values with old timestamps are removed.

-In the solana-labs implementation, the gossip pubkeys with the smallest stake weight are removed first, however, we don't have stake weight information yet in Sig.
+In the Agave implementation, the pubkeys with the smallest stake weight are removed first, however, we don't have stake weight information yet in Sig.
 This will be future work.

-Note: Since we are using an indexable HashMap struct, when removing values we typically use the removeSwap function (defined as: "The entry is removed from the underlying array by swapping it with the last element and pop-ing").
-Since we are tracking the index of values across multiple arrays, when we removeSwap, the last value is now at a different index than how we recorded it.
-So, we need to account for the 'swapping with the last element' and update our indexes.
-The full logic can be found in CrdsTable.remove().
+Note: Since we are using an indexable-HashMap, when removing values we typically use the removeSwap function, which is defined as: "The entry is removed from the underlying array by swapping it with the last element and pop-ing".
+Since we are tracking the index of values across multiple arrays, when we removeSwap, the last value is now at a different index than how we recorded it, so we will need to update our index values.
+The full logic can be found in GossipTable.remove.

 Sending/Receiving Requests

-We receive new messages from the network as bytes.
+As gossip runs, we receive new messages from the network as raw bytes.
 Before processing these messages, we:

 If any of these checks fail, we discard the value.
-Otherwise, we process the protocol message.
+Otherwise, we process the message.

-Note: This logic can be found in the GossipService.verify_packets method in gossip/gossip_service.zig.
+Note: This verification logic can be found in GossipService.verifyPackets.

-There are 4 types of Protocol messages to describe:
+There are 4 types of messages used in the gossip protocol:

 • Pull